The Way of WuTan

 Kung Fu

 Kung Fu is a term commonly used (especially in the West) to classify Chinese Martial Arts.
 It translates to something along the lines of ‘hard work’ or ‘effort’.
-The correct term is ‘Wushu’ which directly translates as “martial art’ and at a deeper level contains two Chinese characters within the word ‘Wu’ which translates as ‘stop fighting’.
-Therefore this can be considered as the ‘art of stopping fighting’.

 In 1966 WuTan was founded in Taiwan by Grand Master Liu Yun Qiao.
 He chose twelve disciples to pass down his knowledge to, many of whom were already well established Martial Artists.
 One of these disciples was Master Wu Song Fa who trained for six hours a day over many years until Grand Master Liu Yun Qiao accredited him with having mastered the arts of Wutan.
 Returning home to teach these arts, Master Wu then in turn passed his great knowledge to Master They Soon Tuan.
 In 1977, Master They arrived in the UK and not long after, began teaching traditional styles of Kung Fu and Tai Chi.
 In 1986 Grand Master Liu Jun Qiao granted the school permission to use the WuTan name and the tradition has carried on ever since with many branches throughout the UK.